Rezact/Rezact/README.md

 Rezact uses a concise and intuitive way to respond to changes in reactive data: reactive statements.
 These statements automatically execute whenever the data they depend on changes.

-A reactive statement starts with the $: prefix, followed by the statement you want to execute:
+A reactive statement starts with the $: label, followed by the statement you want to execute:

 ```jsx
 $: console.log(`the count is ${count}`);